What is a Life Cycle Assessment? LCA

 Your product is used (usage and disposal) in the market’s country.

-The t-shirt is used for 2 years before being disposed of.
+The t-shirt is used for two years before being disposed of.

 • Energy consumption for washing and drying: 100 MJ/t-shirt